Things To Do

 Tips on cultural norms and respectful behavior

-Always ask permission before photographing people, especially in rural communities.
+Always ask permission before photographing people or private spaces.

 Safety